What are trains in the UK like?

 - Breakfast is not included as standard but can be ordered in the evening to be delivered in your room and paid in the morning.

-- Club Rooms are identical to Classic rooms but feature an ensuite shower.
-Breakfast is included as standard with no extra payment and is ordered in the evening.
+- Club Rooms are similar to Classic rooms but feature an ensuite shower.
+Breakfast is included as standard with no extra payment, your oder will be taken by the steward in the evening.

-- Caledonian Double rooms feature a double bed, which can be booked for single or double occupancy, feature their own ensuite bathroom, and have all amenities including breakfast included.
+- Caledonian Double Rooms feature a double bed, which can be booked for single or double occupancy, an ensuite bathroom, and have all amenities including breakfast included (your order will be taken by the steward the evening before).

-- A club car with a café and seats for having a drink or snack is available for all passengers in a Classic, Club or Caledonian Double room.
+- A dining car called the Club Car with a bar and seats for having a drink or snack is available for all passengers in a Classic, Club or Caledonian Double room.